princeton-pli/hal-harness/agent_eval_harness/inspect/README.md

 ### Agent Function Signature

-The `--agent_function` argument must point to a Python function which expects a single argument, a `dict[str, dict[str, Any]]` which will contain sample data.
+The `--agent_function` argument must point to a Python function which expects a single argument and kwargs, a `dict[str, dict[str, Any]], **kwargs` which will contain sample data.
 The dictionary that is passed to the custom agent will include fields from the inspect Dataset, including:

 ```
 id: (int | str) Unique identifier for sample.